Hands on Laptop Keyboard

 Enforcement Action Court fee

-Please note with Charging Order and Bankruptcy there are other disbursements alongside the court fee, these include Land Registry fees such as searches, court representation and process server fees.
-We set out an estimate of these below:
+Please note with Charging Order there are other disbursements alongside the court fee, these include Land Registry fees such as searches, court representation and process server fees.
+We set out an estimate of these below, correct as at April 2025:

-Our proposed pricing model includes a fee of between 15-20% of any recoveries made before court proceedings are issued, and also for us to charge you solicitors’ fixed costs in accordance with Part 45 of the Civil Procedure Rules.
+Our proposed pricing model includes a fee of between 15-20% of any recoveries made before court proceedings are issued, and also for us to charge you solicitors’ fixed costs in accordance with Part 45 of the Civil Procedure Rules https://www.justice.gov.uk/courts/procedure-rules/civil/rules/part45-fixed-costs

 Solicitors’ fixed costs are the costs which are awarded by the Court in accordance with the Civil Procedure Rules for work undertaken in Court proceedings.
 The amount of such costs is usually determined by the amount of the Claim.
 Our proposed pricing model provides for you to pay us these solicitors’ fixed costs, at the point at which the particular stage is reached (i.e. on issue of claim/entry of judgment/issue of enforcement action).